Skip to main content

 KernleGathers episodes, structures prompts, stores results

-The consolidate command outputs a structured prompt that helps you reflect on your experiences.
+The promote command (formerly consolidate) outputs a structured prompt that helps you reflect on your experiences.
 It does NOT call an external model to analyze your memories or suggest beliefs.
 The output is designed to guide your reasoning process.

 ┌─────────────────────────────────────────────────────────────┐